savadikarc/gift/language_modeling/README.md

 We report the average across 3 runs with seeds `42`, `43` and `44`.
 We use the same hyperparameters as those found for LLaMa-1 for Llama 2 and Llama3.

 ### Math10k

-The following script runs the commonsense reasoning task based on the hyperparameters found in the previous step:

-e.g
 ```sh
 # WeGeFT
 ./train.sh 0 math10k meta-llama/Llama-2-7b-hf 4e-4 0.1 wegeft 42 --wegeft_rank 64 --wegeft_alpha 128 --wegeft_dropout 0.1